Munitions

 Sources: Drone drops M9 grenade on junta checkpoint in Sagaing's Monywa Town

-Fulcrum later described footage showing four primed M9 rifle grenades dropping on junta troops in Myanmar.
+Fulcrum later described footage from a Natogyi People's Defense Force drone strike as showing four primed M9 rifle grenades dropping on junta troops.

 Sources: Resistance Forces in Myanmar: Changing the State of Play with Weaponised Drones